 After having negotiated with your customer and agreed on the rates, you might have to sign a NDA (Non disclosure agreement) before starting to work.

 This may come across as part of a natural process or as a standard procedure.
 There is nothing wrong with NDAs per se.
-Needless to say, no self-respecting LSP (Language Service Provider) would divulge or leak any information about their work before it is done and delivered.
+Needless to say, no self-respecting LSP (Language Service Provider) would leak any information about their work before it is done and delivered.
 In addition, signing NDAs enables your clients to be reassured and that is a good thing.

 However, as inticing and reassuring as it may seem for them, many clients do not require translators to sign NDAs and this is also a tricky part.
 Reassuring clients is one thing, but limiting your right for self-promotion is another.

 Indeed, as a freelance translator, you need to show your work in order to exude confidence and prove your would-be customers that your work is all about quality.
 Displaying a portfolio is one of the best way to genuinely generate leads and showcase your linguistic abilities.